FALSE MAP TURTLE

 KU 217265, Morris County, Judy Schnell and Warren Voorhees, 7 September 1970, carapace length 243 mm (9.5 inches), Collins (1993).

-There is currently some confusion as to the taxonomy of this complex in Kansas.
+There is currently some confusion as to the taxonomy/distribution of this complex in Kansas.
 The work of Vogt (1993) represents the most recent and comprehensive assessment of intra- and interpopulation relationships in this complex.
 He demonstrated that head marking patterns among individuals were highly variable in this complex, and that they could be explained by changes in incubation temperatures within a single brood.
 He was able to differentiate the Ouachita Map Turtle from the others using detailed statistical analyses of skull and shell characters, and reported individuals of all three forms in Kansas.

 Pleistocene fossils are known from Meade County.
 This record lies well west of the currently recognized distribution of this species.